-^{} After discussion among Mr. Davis and the other directors, it was decided that Mr. Davis would not be nominated for re-election at the annual meeting.
-In order for the Board to continue to benefit from Mr. Davis' valuable insight and a diverse point of view, Mr. Davis has been appointed by the board to serve as Director Emeritus for a three-year term beginning after our 2018 annual meeting of shareholders.
-As Director Emeritus, Mr. Davis will be invited to attend and participate in board meetings, but will not vote on board matters, and will receive an annual cash retainer of \$40,000 and an annual equity retainer with a value of approximately \$107,500, which are equal to 1/2 of the cash and equity retainers received by our other directors, for his service.
+\ Mr. Davis is serving as Director Emeritus for a three-year term ending at our 2021 annual shareholder meeting.
+As Director Emeritus, Mr. Davis is invited to attend Board meetings, but does not vote on board matters.
+He receives an annual cash retainer of \$40,000 and an annual equity retainer with a value of approximately \$107,500, which are equal to 1/2 of the cash and equity retainers received by our other directors, for his service.